Minor in Mathematics

 Who is this program for?

-This minor is well-suited for students seeking to enhance their analytical skills and deepen their understanding of mathematical concepts.
-It primarily benefits those with a strong interest in mathematics who wish to complement their major with a valuable and versatile skill set.
+This minor is ideal for students looking to strengthen their analytical skills and deepen their understanding of mathematics.
+It benefits those who wish to complement their major with a versatile skill set and apply mathematical techniques in their chosen fields or pursue advanced studies.
+The program caters to a diverse range of students, including those in science, engineering, business, and education.

 - Students majoring in science or engineering seeking to enhance their analytical skills